Rab Butler: Under Churchill and Prytz Affair

 On 17 June 1940, the day that Marshal Philippe Pétain asked for an armistice, Butler met informally with a Swedish envoy, Björn Prytz.
 Prytz later reported to Stockholm that Butler had declared British policy must be determined by "common sense not bravado" and that had "assured me that no opportunity for reaching a compromise (peace) would be neglected" if there were reasonable conditions.

 Churchill was furious when he found out, probably through intelligence intercepts of Swedish diplomatic cables.
 He wrote to Halifax on 26 June complaining of Butler's "odd language", which hinted at a lukewarm or even defeatist attitude.
 Butler, who was lucky not to be sacked, made a four-page handwritten reply the same day that claimed that he had kept to the official British line and had said "nothing definite or specific that I would wish to withdraw", but he offered to resign.
-On 28 June, after being shown Churchill's letter, Butler wrote to Halifax and have an unconvincing explanation, which he later repeated in his memoirs, that by "common sense not bravado", he had been pushing the official line that there could be no peace until Germany had disgorged its conquests.
+On 28 June, after being shown Churchill's letter, Butler wrote to Halifax and gave an unconvincing explanation, which he later repeated in his memoirs, that by "common sense not bravado", he had been pushing the official line that there could be no peace until Germany had disgorged its conquests.
 Jago argues that Butler may have been covering for Halifax.
 Halifax's biographer Andrew Roberts believes that Butler had been putting words into the mouth of Halifax, who had already moved away from his earlier openness to a compromise peace.

 Butler kept his position and was allowed to make two broadcasts on the BBC (21 October and 15 December 1940).
 At the reshuffle on Chamberlain's resignation from the government (22 October 1940), Churchill's close supporter Brendan Bracken offered Butler promotion to the Cabinet-level job of President of the Board of Education, but no offer was forthcoming from Churchill.

 Butler had little respect for Eden but reluctantly agreed to remain at the Foreign Office when he once again became Foreign Secretary in December 1940.
 In March 1941, with Eden in Cairo, Churchill handled Foreign Office business personally instead of delegating it to Butler.
 By then, Butler's responsibilities had been restricted to "routine drudgery" such as negotiating safe passage for diplomats; repatriation of neutral seamen; and, on one occasion, arranging extra clothing coupons for foreign diplomats so that the Duke of Alba could buy more socks.
 Butler and Geoffrey Lloyd attempted to register for military service in May 1941, but their application was referred to Ernest Bevin (Minister of Labour), who, in turn, referred it to Churchill.
 He vetoed it on the grounds that their work as government ministers was more important.

 Education minister

-Butler gained permanent fame for the Education Act of 1944.
+Butler gained permanent fame for the Education Act 1944.
 Butler's decisive role was to secure passage by negotiations with interested parties from Churchill to the churches and from educators to MPs.